joshwadd/Vehicle_detection/README.md

 ## Feature Extraction

 Deciding on the best features to extract from the image for robust classification was done with a combination of trail, error and intuition.
-The final
+The final set of features I decided upon

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTQ0ODYxMjJdfQ==
+eyJoaXN0b3J5IjpbLTE0MDkzNTg4MTNdfQ==
 -->